-You see most banks and credit unions use multiple routing numbers for every State or branch.
-That makes finding their specific routing number a bit more complicated, especially if they ask the same bank account holder from a different bank branch.
+You see, most banks and credit unions use multiple routing numbers for every State or branch.
+That makes finding their specific routing number more complicated, especially if they ask the same bank account holder from a different bank branch.

 How to Find your MACU RoutingNumber

 While there are simple ways to learn or find out the specific routing number of an account, it is not always the case.
 Some, if not most people, tend to be forgetful.
-They forget their routing number.
+As a result, they forget their routing number.
 This situation gets even more usual for those that have multiple and different bank accounts.

 After all, it is still a nine-digit set of numbers.
 Even a simple four-digit set of numbers are hard to remember for some people we know.
 What’s more, if it is a nine-digit set of numbers?